AzatKaya1/Ubuntu22.04-ROS2Humble-ArduPilotwSITL-Gazebo-SetupGuide/README.md

 ## 6. Test ROS 2 Installation

-Run the talker-listener example to verify the installation.
+Run the talker and listener example to verify the installation.

 ### Run C++ Talker